Study in Barcelona: Universities and higher education in Barcelona

 University of Barcelona

 Venerable and highly respected, the Universitat de Barcelona was founded in 1450.
 Its 20 faculties and university schools are distributed over four campuses, the principle one centred in stately premises on the Plaça de la Universitat.
 A large university, it offers 75 undergraduate degrees, over 90 doctorate programmes, 390 postgraduate courses and has nearly 70,000 students.

 Created in 1971, The Universitat Politècnica de Catalunya has campuses in Barcelona, Manresa, Sant Cugat del Vallès, Castelldefels, Terrassa and Vilanova i la Geltru.
 UPC specialises in technology and science for degree, doctorate and continuing education courses, and has a strong research record.
 Over 50,000 students enrolled.

-Named after the Catalan linguist who died in exile during the civil war, Pompeu Fabra´s main campus is near Parc de la Ciutadella.
+Named after the Catalan linguist who died in exile during the civil war, Pompeu Fabra's main campus is near Parc de la Ciutadella.
 Since its founding in 1990, this young institution consistently yields high academic results, with a comprehensive range of degrees and postgraduate courses attracting diligent students with an eye to the top-end job market.
-Over 11,000 students enrolled.
-Quite Catalo-centric.
+Over 11,000 students enrolled in Universitat Pompeu Fabra although some say it's quite Catalo-centric.